 RECORD LABEL:Syntax Records

-LOCATION:San Diego, CA
+LOCATION:San Diego, California

 Hip-hop artist Kaboose is poised to unleash his Syntax Records debut entitled Excuse Me on October 14th.
 Armed with only a microphone and the Syntax in-house production team, the Minnesota emcee serves up 15 heaters – all full of the unapologetic truth.